AndreyMarqz/JS-calculator/README.md

 1.  **JavaScript Logic:**
     * Implemented algorithms to handle calculation chains.
-    * Created the logic for the "Delete" button (removing the last string character) and "Reset" functionality.
+    * Created the logic for the "Clear" button (removing the last string character) and "Reset/AC" functionality.
 2.  **Debugging & Problem Solving:**
     * Fixed various bugs related to floating-point precision.
     * Solved edge cases, such as preventing the user from entering multiple decimal points in a single number.